Dansby Swanson Player Props: Cubs vs. Brewers

 Dansby Swanson At The Plate

-- Swanson has 82 hits, which leads Chicago hitters this season, while batting .259 with 26 extra-base hits.
+- Swanson leads Chicago with 84 hits, batting .261 this season with 27 extra-base hits.

-- He ranks 73rd in batting average, 43rd in on base percentage, and 98th in slugging among qualifying hitters in baseball.
+- Among the qualified batters in MLB play, he ranks 70th in batting average, 42nd in on-base percentage, and 94th in slugging.

-- Swanson has picked up an RBI in 30.9% of his games this season, with two or more RBI in 11.1% of his games.
-He has also produced three or more runs in one contest.
+- Swanson has picked up an RBI in 31.7% of his games this year, with more than one RBI in 11% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 30 of 81 games this season, and more than once 9 times.
+- He has scored in 31 games this year (37.8%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.